lanesky/kubernetes-walk-through/docs/02-ha-kuberntes-cluster.md

 ./04-kubeadm-init.sh
 ```

-If the script run successfully, the result will be like below, which contains the join methods for control-plane and worker.
+If the script is run successfully, the output will be as follows, which contains the join methods for control-plane and worker nodes.

 ```
 ...